winitzki/scall/tutorial/programming_dhall.md

     ca Natural (depthF a)
 ```

-For the correct calculation of depth of a value `p : F a Natural`, the value `depthF p` should equal `1` plus the maximum of all values of type `Natural` that are stored in the data structure `p`.
+For the correct calculation of depth of a value `q : F a Natural`, the value `depthF q` should equal `1` plus the maximum of all values of type `Natural` that are stored in the data structure `q`.
-If no such values are present, `depthF p` returns `0`.
+If no such values are present, `depthF q` should returns `0`.

 For non-empty lists (and also for the standard lists), the `depthF` function is the same as `sizeF` because the recursion depth is equal to the length of the list.